If those walls could speak: Granite Elementary’s past yarned together with storiesNov 05, 2020 12:32PM ● By Julie Slama

 Parker recalled her now brother-in-law, Ken Parker, skipped school by climbing out the coal shoot in the furnace room to play in the irrigation ditch.
 The irrigation water would be released into the crops every seven and one-half days and she remembers him floating in the ditch.

 He wasn’t the only one to play in the ditch.
-Students would go out and scoop up the brown foam, commonly referred to back then as “Indian soup” from the ditch and spread it all over their faces, she remembered.
+Students would go out and scoop up the brown foam from the ditch and spread it all over their faces, she remembered.

 Diana Maynes, who attended the Granite school in first and second grades, remembers taking an old wooden ironing board from her home to “surf” the ditch.